 CONAN THE BARBARIAN, with thrilling music by Basil Poledouris (TINTORERRA: KILLER SHARK, CONAN THE DESTROYER, ROBOCOP, ROBOCOP 3, STARSHIP TROOPERS, CECIL B. DEMENTED) and outstanding primitive Production Design by Ron Cobb (ALIEN, RAIDERS OF THE LOST ARK, ALIENS, THE ABYSS, TOTAL RECALL, LEVIATHAN, THE 6TH DAY, FIREFLY [TV]) and Production Art by William Stout (RAIDERS OF THE LOST ARK, CONAN THE DESTROYER, HOUSE, THE HITCHER, THE RETURN OF THE LIVING DEAD, INVADERS FROM MARS , PAN'S LABYRINTH, THE MIST) was the best Sword and Sorcery Thriller ever made until the release, 20 years later, of THE LORD OF THE RINGS.
 And as much as I love Peter Jackson's THE LORD OF THE RINGS, John Milius was able to fully accomplish in one movie what it took Peter Jackson to accomplish in three.

-Arnold Schwarzenegger and Sandahl Bergman shine in their roles and neither would again display the emotionally powerful acting they did under the sure and talented hand of Director John Milius.
+Arnold Schwarzenegger and Sandahl Bergman shine in their roles and neither would again display the emotionally powerful acting they did under the sure and talented guidance of Milius.

 Thrilling, exciting, scary, and sexy, to this day CONAN THE BARBARIAN stands as a magnificent classic and the apex of John Milius' career.